Vacuum tube

 Illustration representing a primitive triode vacuum tube and the polarities of the typical DC operating potentials.
 Not shown are the impedances (resistors or inductors) that would be included in series with the C and B voltage sources.

 The first, and simplest, vacuum tube, the diode or Fleming valve, was invented in 1904 by John Ambrose Fleming.
 It contains only a heated electron-emitting cathode and an anode.
-Electrons can flow in only one direction through the device: from the cathode to the anode (hence the name "valve", like a device permitting one-way flow of water).
+Conventional current can flow in only one direction through the device: from the cathode to the anode (hence the name "valve", like a device permitting one-way flow of water).
 Adding one or more control grids within the tube, creating the triode, tetrode, etc., allows the current between the cathode and anode to be controlled by the voltage on the grids, creating devices able to amplify as well as rectify electric signals.
 Multiple grids (e.g., a heptode) allow signals applied to different electrodes to be mixed.

 These devices became a key component of electronic circuits for the first half of the twentieth century.
 They were crucial to the development of radio, television, radar, sound recording and reproduction, long-distance telephone networks, and analog and early digital computers.
 Although some applications had used earlier technologies such as the spark gap transmitter and crystal detector for radio or mechanical and electromechanical computers, the invention of the thermionic vacuum tube made these technologies widespread and practical, and created the discipline of electronics.

 In the 1940s, the invention of semiconductor devices made it possible to produce solid-state electronic devices, which are smaller, safer, cooler, and more efficient, reliable, durable, and economical than thermionic tubes.
-Beginning in the mid-1960s, thermionic tubes were being replaced by the transistor.
+Beginning in the mid-1960s, thermionic tubes were being replaced by the transistor and solid-state semiconductor technology.
 However, the cathode-ray tube (CRT), functionally an electron tube/valve though not usually so named, remained in use for electronic visual displays in television receivers, computer monitors, and oscilloscopes until the early 21st century.

 Thermionic tubes are still employed in some applications, such as the magnetron used in microwave ovens, and some high-frequency amplifiers.
-Many audio enthusiasts prefer otherwise obsolete tube/valve amplifiers for the claimed "warmer" tube sound, and they are used for electric musical instruments such as electric guitars for desired effects, such as "overdriving" them to achieve a certain sound or tone.
+Many audio enthusiasts prefer otherwise obsolete tube/valve amplifiers for the claimed "warmer" tube sound, including electric guitar players, with guitar amplifiers still relying heavily on tube/valve technology.

 Not all electronic circuit valves or electron tubes are vacuum tubes.
 Gas-filled tubes are similar devices, but containing a gas, typically at low pressure, which exploit phenomena related to electric discharge in gases, usually without a heater.